opencog/learn/README.md

 machine is spilling out onto the floor.
 Batch processing is not fun.

 ### Sensorimotor systems and agency
-This prompted exploration of a more autonomuous design; the processing would be done by agents, each having considerable independence and decision-making authority.
+This prompted exploration of a more autonomous design; the processing would be done by agents, each having considerable independence and decision-making authority.
 This required a sensori-motor subsystem, so that the agents could grab and manipulate data, work with it, move